Professor of Gerontology

 Health Services Program

-At USI, Ehlman is chair of the Mid-America Institute on Aging and Wellness, serving on this committee for the last 12 years; is a member of the project leadership team for USI’s MAGIC Project, a collaboration with renowned geriatrician Dr. Bill Thomas; and has served on the University Athletics Council for nine years, most recently as Council Chair.
+At USI, Ehlman helps plan the Mid-America Institute on Aging and Wellness and was a member of the project leadership team for USI’s MAGIC Project, a collaboration with renowned geriatrician Dr. Bill Thomas.
 She also developed a nursing home administrator residency program resulting in USI becoming the first academic institution in the state of Indiana to create and implement an AIT Residency program.
 She is co-faculty sponsor for two student groups: STELLAR and Sigma Phi Omega.

-Outside of the University, Ehlman is a board member for SWIRCA & More, does consultation and service work with Southwest Regional Nursing Home Collaborative, is a member of Sigma Phi Omega National Gerontology Honors Society, the Association for Gerontology in Higher Education, and the Gerontological Society of America, among other councils and advisory boards.
+Outside of the University, Ehlman is a member of the Indiana Governor’s Council on Aging, a member of the Indiana Dementia Care Advisory Group Meeting statewide task force.
+Ehlman was a recent 6-year board member for SWIRCA & More, and does consultation and service work with Southwest Regional Nursing Home Collaborative, is a past member of Sigma Phi Omega National Gerontology Honors Society, the Association for Gerontology in Higher Education, and the Gerontological Society of America, among other councils and advisory boards.
 She is also the head coach for the Evansville Harrison High School Girls Soccer Team.

 She has been recognized with the USI Dr. Jane Davis-Brezette Faculty Excellence Award in 2019 for her contributions to the success of USI student athletes through mentoring and classroom achievement.
 In 2017, she received the CNHP Excellence in Teaching award, and in 2016 with the National Society of Collegiate Scholars (NSCS) Distinguished Honorary Member for Scholarship, Leadership and Service awarded by the USI NSCS chapter.